 Educate: Offer a public stage to and advance knowledge of a near-limitless range of human dance styles.

 Unity: We encourage a non-competitive spirit and common love of dance among diverse cultures and genres.
 Our participants come together to respect Dance’s diversity.
 Dance is vital in healthy societies, helping people to communicate and affirm individual and collective identity.
 Dance Parade is a multi-cultural, multi-generational expression of the joy and value of these various forms of expression.
 It will foster cross-pollination of dance forms as it introduces audiences to novel styles and beats: teenagers to tango, clubbers to square-dancing, and seniors to hip-hop.

 Accept: We acknowledge dance as a communicative, social form of expression.
 Dance Parade serves as an evolution answer to historical supression of dance.
 In the 19th century, ballroom dancing was deemed devil’s work.
 In the 1920’s, New York City enacted the Cabaret Law to stem interracial dancing from Harlem Jazz Clubs.
 The 1930’s had Nazi Germany quashing Swing Dancing because it was considered anarchistic.
 And in 2006, a New York State Supreme Court ruled that, unlike music, theater and painting, dance was not a constitutionally protected form of expression.
 In contrast, Dance Parade celebrates the diversity found in its many forms and showcases dance’s immense cultural and communicative importance.

 Celebrate: The parade and festival serve to evoke joy and community.
-We connect to each other by a shared passion for dance–Come out May 18th, and witness it first hand!
+We connect to each other by a shared passion for dance–Be a part of the parade and witness it first hand!